Washington State Statute of Limitations for Child Sex Abuse

 Who is responsible if I was abused as a child?

-The institutions we trust to care for children have a legal responsibility to keep them safe.
+Children are vulnerable, and the institutions that we trust to care for them have a legal responsibility to keep them safe.
 The attorneys at PCVA have successfully argued this fundamental legal principle in innumerable cases, securing hundreds of millions of dollars in verdicts and settlements for their clients.
 This legal responsibility extends to:

 Who pays if I win or settle my sex abuse lawsuit against a school, church or facility where I was abused?